sonigeez/sonigeez/README.md

 Yoooo/Techno Optimist
 - Active on twitter(now demoted to X) @that_anokha_boy
 - Actively working on flutter, frontend, backend stuff
+- Intrested in collaborating in a project involving real-time communication protocols.

 <!--
 **sonigeez/sonigeez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.